Year End Musings and Ramblings

 However, I don't think I will be playing with either of those, at least, not in the short term.
 In fact, I will admit that I just put both of them back in the box and on a shelf in my closet just an hour or so ago.
 The reasons why are very long and I don't really want someone in this community randomly finding this place one day and seeing me doing nothing but complaining.

-This is all a shame, as I think Stefany and others in the community are clearly very talented, and I think there is a lot of potential in this hardware.
+This is a shame, as I think Stefany and others in the community are clearly very talented, and I think there is a lot of potential in this hardware.
+I really do think that these are really impressive pieces of "new retro" hardware!
 I think they just need to find a way out of this "shiney new toy" syndrome and focus on what exists today.

 So!
 That leaves me with my second choice of area of side-projects to work on which is to return to MS-DOS, where at least, that platform and hardware is very stable since it's a dead platform, heh.